My greatest passion is progress. I believe human ingenuity and the courage to ask why are inseparably linked.

-In the US Army, I was an Explosive Ordnance Disposal (EOD) Technician.
-So, a big part of my job was to disarm improvised explosive devices (IEDs) and facilitate the capture of those who would use these devices to achieve ends contrary to US interests.
-During that period, I often found that my life depended on identifying patterns and questioning my perceived reality in order to more quickly identify what I could not immediately see.
+In the US Army, as an Explosive Ordnance Disposal (EOD) technician, a big part of my job was disarming improvised explosive devices (IEDs) and facilitating the capture of those who would use these devices to achieve ends contrary to U.S. interests.
+It is during this period with my life on the line that I learned to identify patterns and question my perceived reality in order to quickly identify those things that may bring about critical failure.

-Years later, when I left the military, I took these skills with me.
-So, when I started my PhD at the University of Florida, I found a language to describe the methodological practices I had instinctively employed as an EOD technician as well as a wide array of new tools to use in examining our world.
+Years later, when I left the military, I took this skill with me.
+But, as is often the case, practice does not always easily align with theory and those things that I intuitively sensed are not so easily translated into valid and replicable lessons.
+So, when I started as a Ph.D. student at the University of Florida, my interest naturally turned toward learning a language to better describe the methodological practices I had instinctively employed as an EOD technician as well as a wide array of new methodological tools to use in examining and understanding our world.

 So here and now, as co-founder of 417 Research & Analytics, I use my experiences to help our clients do two things.
 The first is to transform questions into answers and answers into new questions for the purpose of progress.
-The second is to communicate that process using the appropriate language for the audience, whether that audience be academic, practitioners or lay.
+The second is to communicate that process using the appropriate language for the audience.

-I think that enough about me; but if you'd like to know more, you can see my curriculum vitae here.
+I think that's enough about me; but, if you'd like to know more my curriculum vitae is here.

 My approach to decision making is data-driven.
 As one Swahili proverb states “the one who asks has knowledge”.
 By asking innovative questions, we are able to create new connections between policy interventions and their outcomes, improving the lives of those impacted by our work.